touying-typ/touying/src/configs.typ

 ///
 /// - nontight-list-enum-and-terms (bool): Whether to make `tight` argument always be `false` for list, enum, and terms.
 The default value is `true`.
 ///
 /// - align-list-marker-with-baseline (bool): Whether to align the list marker with the baseline.
-The default value is `true`.
+The default value is `false`.
 ///
 /// - scale-list-items (none, float): Whether to scale the list items recursively.
 The default value is `none`.
 #let config-common(